1970Mr/news-portal/README.md

         - `category`: Menu items for specific categories
         - `parent_category`: Menu items for parent categories

+### PageBuilder

+The PageBuilder module enables the creation and management of custom pages with an intuitive and flexible interface.

+- **Features:**
+    - Create custom pages
+    - Manage the layout and content of pages
+    - Support for various content blocks (text, images, videos, etc.)
+    - Preview pages before publishing
+    - SEO-friendly page settings

 ### Home

 The Home module manages the homepage content.